datocms/old-website/src/docs/graphql/index.md

 #### Rate limits

 API Rate limits specify the number of requests a client can make to DatoCMS APIs in a specific time frame.
-Since this API is meant to be used for delivering content from DatoCMS to apps, websites and other media, there are no limits enforced on requests that hit our CDN.
+Since this API is meant to be used for delivering content from DatoCMS to apps, websites and other media, every site with a paying plan offers no limits on requests that hit our CDN.

 #### Communicating with GraphQL